solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 | Component |Components allow you to build your model interface as an assembly of other interfaces.
 Use a component to describe something that is an integral part of your solution but doesn't need a separate identity, and doesn't need to be created, deleted, or rearranged in the twin graph independently. |
 | Relationship |  Relationships let you represent how a digital twin can be involved with other digital twins.
 Relationships can represent different semantic meanings, such as contains ("floor contains room"), cools ("hvac cools room"), isBilledTo ("compressor is billed to user"), etc. Relationships allow the solution to provide a graph of interrelated entities. |

 It is essential to distinguish between properties and telemetry.
 With properties, it has a backing store so that you can read and query the data fields.
 Telemetry is the stream of data from an IoT device that contains things like temperature and humidity values.
 These values are not stored on the device itself.
 You are not able to query for the latest temperature value from a telemetry field.
-Instead, you'll need to have a data ingress function listen to the device's messages and take actions as they arrive.
+Instead, you'll need to have a data ingress function listen to the device's messages, and take actions as they arrive.
 Based on the business rules defined by the logic of the ingress function, you can then update a property based on the incoming telemetry (or property events) from the device using the Azure Digital Twins API.

 Here is an example of a Planet model.
 Model files should be saved with the **.json** extension.
 This example demonstrates the proper syntax in defining the Planet interface, properties, telemetry, relationship, and component.
 Take note that when defining a component interface (Crater in this example), it should be defined in the same array as the interface that uses it (Planet).